 Written by Batsell Barrett Baxter (1916-1985) in 1962

-Text updated to reflect the N.I.V. translation of the Bible.
+Text updated to reflect the N.I.V. translation of the Bible where quoted within the text.
+All Scripture links reflect the N.K.J.V translation of the Bible.
 Monetary amounts adjusted to 2020 dollars. - Mitch Watkins

 This text is available in its original printed tract form from Haun Publishing Company – 713.472.8475.

 Reprinted by permission.